YACS-RCOS/docs/api_doc.md

-FORMAT: 1A

 # Yacs API v6

+## Welcome

 Welcome to the Yacs API documentation!

-The Yacs API fully implements [JSON-API v1](http://jsonapi.org/), a specification for defining RESTful APIs in JSON.
+The Yacs API fully implements [JSON-API v1](http://jsonapi.org/), a specification for creating RESTful APIs in JSON.
 It's basically GraphQL on JSON.
 This API is built with [Graphiti](https://graphiti-api.github.io/graphiti/), a very powerful tool for creating JSON-API compliant APIs in ruby.
 We suggest you check out the JSON-API specification if you are not familiar.